 Separate name fields

 Your contact list should separate name entries by first name and last name fields.
-It is useful for importing the list to a system which recognizes and sorts names accordingly.
-You can combine the two fields when importing to a system with a single name field.
-Maintain order of first and last name for all entries to avoid confusion.
+It is helpful in importing the list to a system that recognizes and sorts names accordingly.
+Additionally, it makes contacts easily searchable when you’re merging or connecting them to a household.